lukeevangraham/RB-Community/README.md

 **Location:** Enter the room, or an address

 **Description:** Describe the event.
 Include links to signup/payment forms here.
+Use "RB Community" instead of RBCC.

 **Event image:** You can upload a new image or link to one already uploaded.
 690 x 388 pixels.